Dick Noel: Radio and television

 During the 1950s and early 1960s Noel was featured as a soloist on a number of radio shows.
 He sang regularly on The Ruth Lyons Show in Cincinnati and then joined Don McNeill's Breakfast Club in Chicago, where he was the lead singer for many years.

 His first television appearance was on Arthur Godfrey's Talent Scouts, and from 1962 to 1965 he was a featured singer on Tennessee Ernie Ford Show on the ABC Television Network.

 Jingles and voiceover work

 Noel began a second career as a jingle singer in 1965.
 In this latter pursuit, he was christened "The King of the Jingles," recording an estimated 15,000 spots, including national jingles for McDonald's and United Airlines.

 He retired to San Diego in the late 1980s, where he continued creating albums and working as a voiceover artist, including such projects as Silicon Beach Software's Dark Castle in 1986.

 Personal life

 Noel was born in Brooklyn, New York.
 He served in the Coast Guard during World War II, and took up a career as a singer after returning to civilian life.
-When he died at the age of 90 in 2017, he was survived by his wife, Nancy, to whom he had been married since 1979, two children, and three step-children.
+When he died at the age of 90 in 2017, he was survived by his wife to whom he had been married since 1979, two children, and three step-children.
+He was preceded in death by his son.